Tour hands out first slow-play penalty in 22 years | Golf Channel

 Said Campbell: “And then on 14, my caddie had to run up to the tee box because we were behind, and we were running all over the place.
 I had to go back to the green to tap in because Carballo missed the putt.
 In normal cases, we all get to the tee at the same time, but because my caddie was already up at the tee, I think the clock may have started a little sooner than I felt like it should have.”

 Campbell apparently took longer than 40 seconds to hit his tee shot on the par 3 and received the second bad time.
 By the next hole, they’d caught up to the group in front of them and waited for the final four holes.
+The club pros had only one bad time.

-Both players tried to protest the penalty in the scoring tent afterward.
+Both Tour players tried to protest the penalty in the scoring tent afterward.

 “The thing they kept saying is, ‘Policy is policy,’ which when they throw that in your face, we can’t really say anything,” Campbell said.
 “But we were trying to give them the whole entire scenario, like, ‘Listen, we were behind early.
 Do you realize who we were playing with?’
 But they weren’t really considering those options.
 They’re like, policy is policy, you got a bad time, and you get the stroke.
 But there’s nothing we could have done better.”